ArthurClemens/faceted_search/README.md

 ### Filtering range facets

 For a range facet, the option value in the facet results contains the bucket number.
-Pass this value as you normally would to filter by range buckets.
+Bucket numbers starts at 0, so values 2 and 3 correspond to the range bounds "1 week" and "1 day" above.

 ```elixir
 %{filters: [